microsoft/health-architectures/Postman/README.md

 Before you can use Postman to make API calls to Azure API for FHIR, you will need to create a registered [client application](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/register-confidential-azure-ad-client-app) to represent Postman in Azure Active Directory.

 1. In Azure Portal, go to **Azure Active Directory** -> **App registrations** and make a **New registration**.
-2. Type in a name for your application registration.
+2. Type in a name for your application registration in the **Name** field.
 3. Scroll down, and under **Redirect URI (optional)** select **Web** and then enter https://www.getpostman.com/oauth2/callback.
 4. Click **Register**.
 5. Then, click on your newly created App Registration and you will be taken to the app's **Overview** blade.